ddiproietto/nontetris/README.md

 I would like to thank:

-* The awesome people at Leaningtech: Alessandro, Massimo and Stefano
+* The awesome people at [Leaningtech](http://leaningtech.com/): Alessandro, Massimo and Stefano
-* A lot of friend who helped me with the math(and with some coding): Sbabbi, Peoro, Tommy, Davide
+* A lot of friends who helped me with the math (and with some coding): Sbabbi, Peoro, Tom, Davide
 * The man who made me discover the original Not Tetris 2: Enrico